Cubie87/cubie87.github.io/posts/2024-5510/repair.md

 ### Quote

-The quote provided was AUD\$220 for a repair.
+The quote provided was AUD 220 for a repair.
 This was more than I was willing to spend (+$\infty$% more than what it cost for me to acquire the laptop), so I emailed back asking if it was covered under Australian Consumer Law.

 Surprisingly, they were happy to cover it assuming no damage on the unit, and soon after emailed me a shipping label.
 We'll get back to this shipping label.